Transmission tower: Physical security

-Towers will have a level of physical security to prevent members of the public or climbing animals from ascending them.
+Towers have a level of physical security to prevent members of the public or climbing animals from ascending them.
 This may take the form of a security fence or climbing baffles added to the supporting legs.
 Some countries require that lattice steel towers be equipped with a barbed wire barrier approximately 3 m above ground in order to deter unauthorized climbing.
 Such barriers can often be found on towers close to roads or other areas with easy public access, even where there is not a legal requirement.
 In the United Kingdom, all such towers are fitted with barbed wire.

 Other features

 Some electricity pylons, especially for voltages above 100 kV, carry transmission antennas.
 In most cases these are cellphone antennas and antennas for radio relay links adjoined with them, but it is also possible that antennas of radio relay systems of power companies or antenna for small broadcasting transmitters in the VHF-/UHF-range are installed.
-The northern tower of Elbekreuzung 1 carries in a height of 30 metres a radar station for monitoring ship traffic on Elbe river on its structure.
+The northern tower of Elbekreuzung 1 carries at a height of 30 metres a radar station for monitoring ship traffic on the Elbe river on its structure.
 The Tower 93 of Facility 4101, a strainer at Hürth south of Cologne, Germany carried from 1977 to 2010 a public observation deck, which was accessible by a staircase.